 - Quickbooks – setup, training, tune up, and support

-- Specialist services – mergers, acquisitions, information technology, secretarial, rentals, trusts, fiduciary accounting, succession planning, selling businesses, transfers, etc.
+- Specialist services – mergers, acquisitions, information technology, secretarial, rentals, trusts, fiduciary accounting, succession planning, selling a business, transfers, etc.

 - Lending and leasing

-The ‘About Us’ page should give a description of your business and what your business stands for, its unique approach, philanthropical programs, etc.
+This page needs to describe your business and what it stands for, its unique approach, supported community activities, etc.

-This page should also include any awards, accreditations, certifications, recognitions, associations, publications, etc., that can be used to promote the company and set it above the competition.
+It should list any awards, recognitions, accreditations, certifications, publications, associations, etc., that could be used to promote your company and set it above the competition.

-(List all of your awards recognitions, certifications, accreditations, associations, publications, etc. in your About page.
-Image sourced from: deloitte.com)
+(List all of your awards certifications, accreditations, recognitions, associations, publications, etc. in your About Us page.
+Screenshot source: deloitte.com)

-Prospective clients need to relate to your business.
-A great way to do that is to have a page that introduces your staff.
-This page should include a photo and a brief bio.
-Since most visitors will not tend to be well-versed in accounting terms it should tell who they are and what their specialties are.
+You want prospective clients to relate to your business.
+A great way to do that is to have a page that introduces your team.
+This page should include a photo and a mini bio.
+Since most visitors won’t be well-versed in accounting terms your bio descriptions should tell who they are and what their specialties are.
 You may also want to explain what those specialties mean.
-It should also include social buttons that will allow your prospective clients to follow individual staff members on their social pages.
+This page should also include social buttons so your site visitors can follow your staff members on their social networks.

-On this page, make sure to outline each person’s qualifications, how their skills add value to your team, and more importantly, how they will help add value to your clients’ business.
+On this page, don’t be afraid to show the human side of your team members with personal stories, hobbies, etc., but make sure to highlight your person’s expertise and qualifications, how their skills and knowledge contribute to the success of your team, and more importantly, how they will help add value to your clients’ business.

-This is a listing of career opportunities within the organization.
-It can include type of training provided, employee benefits, advancement opportunities, etc. It should include information such as the job outlook and upcoming career opportunities in the accounting and financial services industry.
+List any career opportunities available within the firm.
+It should include type of training provided, benefits, advancement opportunities, etc. It should include information about new career opportunities in the accounting and financial services industry.

-Include also a positions available section in this page.
-If there are no positions currently available, consider inviting people to return periodically to this page, subscribe to your newsletter, follow your social pages, etc.
+Also include a positions available section in this page.
+If there are no positions currently available, consider inviting people to return periodically to this page, join your contact list, follow your social pages, etc.

-Case studies and client reviews are a great way to show prospective clients what kind of solutions you can implement to help them solve problems.
-Adding a web page with case studies and client reviews also provides social proof online.
+Reviews from clients and case studies are a great way to show prospective clients them minimize tax, increase profitability, or grow strategically.
+By adding a page with case studies and testimonials, you are also helping to establish social proof online.

-(Add a page with client reviews and case studies.
+(Add a web page with case studies and client reviews.
 Screenshot source: pcg-services.com)

-We have written a detailed article on using testimonials and client reviews to grow your business online.
-For more info, see this article: How To Improve Your Visitor-To-Lead Conversions With Engaging Testimonials
+We have created a comprehensive article about using case studies, testimonials and client reviews to grow your business online.
+Go here to learn more: How To Achieve Better Results Online Using Standout User Testimonials

 - Contact email address